Graham Seibert's Home Page

 Oksana is a talented hostess.
 Our house, which would be nothing special back home, is large for Kiev.
 She brings friends together for painting, dance, cooking poetry and similarly themed evenings / classes.
 She posts regularly on Facebook – look for Oksana Badovska.
-We had large dinners on Thanksgiving, Christmas and New Years.
+We had large dinners on Thanksgiving, Christmas and New Years and big music parties this summer.

 Educating Eddie is a two-level process.
 At my level I have to assemble a complete concept of how the world works.
 I read and review a vast number of books and keep links to the most interesting articles I find on the web.
 The second level is to distill this down to something that can be transferred to the next generation, Eddie, in an intuitive, largely automatic way.
 One has to leave behind most of the reasoning and simply tell them how to be.
 It is a matter of moral instruction.
 Not an easy thing.
 I update my thoughts on the subject here.

 Happiness is a hard thing to write about.
 One worries about jinxing it, being contradicted, and being asked to contrast it with other states of being.
 I've written about those contrasts in my biography and book of plans for raising Edward.
 It is safe to say that, however belatedly, however improbably, I've found what I had been looking for in life.